-If you or someone you know is having a baby, here’s a definitive guide on what to pack in your hospital bag checklist for mom and baby!
+If you or someone you know is having a baby, here’s a definitive hospital bag and checklist for mom and baby!

 This post has been updated on May 2019 after having four babies!
-These are MY VERY FAVORITE products that I absolutely recommend having you pack in your hospital bag!
+These are MY VERY FAVORITE products that I absolutely recommend having you pack in your hospital bag for when baby decides to make his or her arrival!

 After having four kids, I”m sharing with you the ultimate hospital bag packing checklist!
 These are products you should pack.
 They are not the essential, but rather the things I will guarantee will make your stay a little easier at the hospital (it’s not minimalist, but also not heavy packing either).